-One is, in the last conference call, you mentioned that you were to negotiate with our Japanese partners regarding the warranty claims with NSK Japan, but due to the COVID situation, I mean it got delayed, you could not visit Japan, so any update on that?
+Moderator: Thank you.
+The next question is from the line of Jigar Shroff from Financial Research partners regarding the warranty claims with NSK Japan, but due to the COVID situation, I mean it got delayed, you could not visit Japan, so any update on that?
 So, that was the first question.